hasanhafiz/icare_assignment5/README.md

 To work with Database Storage, just change 'storage_type' to 'database'

 # Creating Database
 A db.sql file exists inside database folder.
-Copy the sql file content and run it in  phpmyadmin client, it will create database with two tables 'users' and 'transactions'
+Copy the sql file content and run it in  phpmyadmin client, it will create database with two tables 'users' and 'transactions'.
+It will also create 3 dummy users.

 # Default user list
 ```txt